Freshly Made Rice Cake

 Oval Rice Noodles 336 [336, Rice Ovalettes, Rice Cake; Nian Gao (China); Dduk (Korea)]

 Originally developed in Ningbo in Zhejiang, China, these are now very popular through China, and especially Korea.
 They are often used in stir fries and soups.
 They are available fresh, dried, semi-dried in sterile vacuum packs, refrigerated, or frozen.
-For frozen, see instructions Cooking Frozen.
+Fresh and Semi-dried are the most common.
+See For frozen, see instructions Cooking Frozen.
 The semi-dried are usually simmered for about 10 minutes to prepare them for stir fry, the fresh several minutes less.
 The dried needs to be soaked overnight, then cooked like the semi-dried.
 The photo specimens, semi-dried, made in USA, were typically 1.9 inches long, 1 inch across and 0.19 inch thick, cut diagonally from a 1 inch diameter cylinder.
 Sweet Rice, Salt, Water, Wheat Starch (wheat starch is gluten free, but versions without that ingredient can be had).

 Rice Cake Sticks